Dynamit/referee/README.md

 ## Caveats

-A word of caution; Using Referee on your project can make your project's binary size balloon.
-This is a consequence of what Referee does for you - it creates convenience classes for you, thus increasing your symbols etc. On most smaller projects, this won't matter.
+A word of caution: using Referee on your project can make your project's binary size balloon.
+This is a consequence of what Referee does for you - it creates convenience classes for you, thus increasing your symbol count.
+On most smaller projects, this won't matter.
 On large ones, however, please be cautious.

 ## Contributing